 This is a specialized course in mixed media printmaking projects.
 Students combine a number of different printmaking techniques, creating works of layered depth.
 Combinations of ART 35O, 38G, and 59 may be taken four times for credit.
-Credit transferable: CSU

 ART 38I SPECIAL PRINTMAKING TECHNIQUES II: SOLAR PLATES